 Each class may take one educational field trip per semester.
 A permission slip with parent's signature must be on file before the student goes on any trip.
 Admission fees to museums, exhibits, etc. are paid by the activity fee.
 Students will wear uniforms when they are on field trips (Martyrs t-shirts are allowed).
 Parents may be asked to assist with transportation and supervision for field trips.
-Parents are chosen on a first come/first serve basis and must agree to chaperone more children than just their own.
+Parents must agree to chaperone more children than just their own.
+Parents will be asked to use SignUpGenius to volunteer.
 Parent volunteers must complete the Safe and Sacred program and adhere to teacher guidelines and school policies which require parents to be vigilant of all the children on the field trip.
 Drivers must fill out paperwork as required by the Lincoln Diocese.
 Younger siblings should not be brought along on most field trips.
 Parents should not make plans to accompany the field trips unless they have been asked to drive or supervise.